tannewt/wa-law.org/bill/2021-22/sb/5044/S.PL/README.md

     a. **"Cultural competency," "diversity," "equity," and "inclusion" have the same meaning as in section 2 of this act.**

     b. **"School district staff" includes classified staff, certificated instructional staff, certificated administrative staff, and superintendents.**

+## Section 9
+> This section adds a new section to an existing chapter [28A.710](/rcw/28A_common_school_provisions/28A.710_charter_schools.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.710_charter_schools.md) for context.

+Sections 7 and 8 of this act govern school operation and management under RCW 28A.710.040 and apply to charter schools established under chapter 28A.710 RCW.

 ## Section 10